Family and friends say 10-year-old boy shot at birthday party still in critical condition but remaining strong

 Police found Smith shot in the head at a birthday party around 8 p.m on June 6.

-Smith's godmother, Toni Eckert, told News 3, "As a parent you know that my child was playing right next to him when this happened."
+Smith’s godmother, Toni Eckert, told News 3, “As a parent I can only imagine if my child was playing right next to him when this happened.”

 Police found the victim shot in the head outside an apartment building on Crescent Way.